-You don’t need a greenhouse to consider overwintering cannas.
-In fact, even if you do have a greenhouse, it’s much easier to store them in a garage, basement, crawl space or unheated spare room.
+You don’t need a greenhouse to consider overwintering Cannas.
+In fact, even if you do have a greenhouse, it’s much easier to store them in a garage, basement, crawl space, or unheated spare room.
 Don’t have any of those places?
 You might have a friend who doesn’t mind housing a plastic bag of maintenance-free rhizomes in their cellar – particularly when you share a few in the spring!

-Using an unheated cold frame in the early spring months can help you get the foliage going earlier in the season, but even if you don’t, you’ll find your cannas can’t wait to get started again once the temperatures warm.
+Using an unheated cold frame in the early spring months can help you get the foliage going earlier in the season, but even if you don’t, you’ll find your Cannas can’t wait to get started again once the temperatures warm.

-While cannas are sending tropical foliage skyward during the growing season, they are also spreading into the soil, creating shallowly-rooted clumps of thick but brittle rhizomes.
+While Cannas are sending tropical foliage skyward during the growing season, they are also spreading into the soil, creating shallowly-rooted clumps of thick but brittle rhizomes.
 If you are north of Zone 8, mid-autumn and frosty temperatures will signal that it’s time to dig those rhizomes for winter storage.

 The autumn garden is a busy one, so don’t add to your workload too soon.
-Let the frost visibly blacken canna foliage before you dig – usually in mid-to-late fall.
+Let the frost visibly blacken Canna foliage before you dig – usually in mid-to-late fall.
 The trick is to get them out of the ground before temperatures substantially drop and the ground freezes.
-Waiting also allows you to get the most from your cannas – they will continue to grow and produce flowers often late into the autumn, adding much to the fall garden.
+Waiting also allows you to get the most from your Cannas – they will continue to grow and produce flowers often late into the autumn, adding much to the fall garden.

 Separate the rhizomes with your hands.
 Be gentle, but do not worry if they break.
-The fleshy roots will dry up during storage, so again, handle carefully but don’t worry too much about breakage.
+The fleshy roots will dry up during storage, so again, handle carefully, but don’t worry too much about breakage.

 If they have been in garden soil, do not wash the rhizomes, as doing so invites disease problems during storage.
 Instead, remove the soil and lightly brush them off.
-However if they were located in a boggy condition or in a water feature (cannas make great pond plants!), cleaning off the muck and detritus from a long season is advised.
+However, if they were located in a boggy condition or in a water feature (Cannas make great pond plants!), cleaning off the muck and detritus from a long season is advised.

 Cut off the old foliage stalks 1-2 inches above the rhizome with a clean knife.
 Then, carefully inspect the rhizomes for rot or animal damage and discard those with signs of disease.
 If it’s a large rhizome, you can use a clean knife to cut off rotten or damaged areas to clean, white flesh.
-Remember, different cultivars of canna look the same naked.
+Remember, different cultivars of Canna look the same naked.
 If you’re digging several types at the same time, put them into large, labelled trugs (even if it’s just a scrap piece of paper thrown in with them).
-Before you store them later, you can do a better job of labelling.
+Before you store them later, you can do a better job of labeling.

 Now comes the easiest part of all – preparing them for storage.
-Traditional methods advocate placing them in containers or bags filled with slightly dampened peat moss or wood shavings, but for those short on time or either of those materials, cannas can also be overwintered simply by placing the sorted rhizomes into heavy duty garbage bags and storing in the correct conditions (see below).
+Traditional methods advocate placing them in containers or bags filled with slightly dampened peat moss or wood shavings, but for those short on time or either of those materials, Cannas can also be overwintered simply by placing the sorted rhizomes into heavy-duty garbage bags and storing in the correct conditions (see below).
 The garbage bags will help maintain a good level of humidity without adding extra moisture.